justinvalli/justinvalli/README.md

-## 🥇 Data-driven decision-making to set two Guinness World Records 🥇
+## 🥇 Utilizing Data-driven decision-making to set two Guinness World Records 🥇

 On October 8th, 2022, I officially broke two Guinness World Records in the sport of rock climbing.
 I attributed my success on that day to two key things: my military upbringing and meticulously tracking my training data.
 I was extremely diligent about tracking data ranging from sleep, heart rate, nutrition metrics, performance statistics, running times, and more.
 This experience highlighted the value of making data-driven decisions in my life.